Mike Sherman

-Michael Francis Sherman (born December 19, 1954) is an American gridiron football coach and former player who most recently was the head coach of the Montreal Alouettes of the Canadian Football League (CFL).
+Michael Francis Sherman (born December 19, 1954) is an American football coach and former player.
 He was the head coach of the Green Bay Packers of the National Football League (NFL) from 2000 to 2005.
 Sherman led the Packers to five consecutive winning seasons from 2000 to 2004 and three divisional titles in 2002, 2003, and 2004, but never advanced past the divisional round of the playoffs.
 He was also the head football coach at Texas A&M University from 2008 to 2011.
 He has also been a coach in the NFL for the Seattle Seahawks, Houston Texans and Miami Dolphins.
 Before he started coaching in the NFL, he served as an assistant coach at five different colleges, including Texas A&M, where he coached the offensive line for seven seasons.
-He is one of only a few coaches that has been a head coach at the high school, college, CFL and NFL level.
+He is one of only a few coaches that has been a head coach at the high school, college, CFL and NFL levels.

 Early life and family

 Sherman was born in 1954 in Norwood, Massachusetts.
 Throughout the 1950s and 60s, Sherman spent his life in Hyde Park, Massachusetts, the southernmost neighborhood in Boston.
 He lived there with his parents, Claire and Frank Sherman, his two sisters, and his two brothers.
 His extended family members, who lived nearby, were devout Green Bay Packers fans and have dutifully followed Sherman's career.
 Sherman was also raised in Northborough, Massachusetts, where he attended Algonquin Regional High School, playing for the football team.

 Sherman earned a scholarship to play at Central Connecticut State University, where he played defensive end and offensive tackle.
 He majored in English.
 Though he was considered to be an average player with limited abilities in college, he was noted for his strong commitment.
 Right after college, Sherman became an English teacher and an assistant football coach, serving at Stamford High School in Connecticut in 1978 and at Worcester Academy in Massachusetts from 1979 to 1980.

 Sherman's father worked for a pipe company in New England and retired in 1991.
 Both his parents lived on Cape Cod.
 Sherman has been married to his wife Karen since 1982, and the couple have five children together (Sarah, Emily, Matthew, Benjamin and Selena).
 Sherman is the father-in-law of Cincinnati Bengals head coach Zac Taylor, who is married to his oldest daughter.

 Sherman and his family reside on Cape Cod.
-A former reading and special education teacher, Karen is a very active member on the West Dennis Library Board of Trustees.
+A former reading and special education teacher, Karen is a very active member of the West Dennis Library Board of Trustees.